rubensjrcosta/rubensjrcosta.github.io/_posts/2022-08-22-my-new-blog-post.md

 3. [U.S. Government’s Open Data](http://data.gov)

-You can find data, tools, and resources to conduct research.
+You can find data, tools and resources to conduct research.
 Also develop web and mobile applications, design data visualizations and more.

 4. [European Data](https://data.europa.eu/data/datasets?locale=en)